miguelpalospou/miguelpalospou/README.md

   <br/><br/>
 These are some of my projects.
 Check them out!
   <br/><br/>
-[FLIP-FLAT](https://github.com/miguelpalospou/Final-project): An AI-based house price predictor built using ML models and deployed on streamlit.
+[FLIP-FLAT](https://github.com/miguelpalospou/Final-project): An AI-based house price predictor built using ML models and deployed on Streamlit.

 [Scrapper](https://github.com/miguelpalospou/scrapping-project): Built a data pipeline through web scrapping to enrich 4 public databases.
 The main goal of the project is to analyze correlations between electic cars, pollution rates and deaths caused by pollution wordwide.